tribbloid/shapesafe/README.md

-# The missing compile-time verifier for linear algebra
+# The missing compile-time verifier for numerical linear algebra

 shapeless is a Scala library that aims to capture obviously incorrect tensor operations at compile-time.